pyenchant/pyenchant/website/content/tutorial.rst

   [('this', 0), ('is', 5), ('really', 32), ('important', 39), ('text', 56)]

-When the HTMLChunker is applied to the tokenizer, the <span> tag and its contents are removed from the list of words.
+When the :py:class:`~enchant.tokenize.HTMLChunker` is applied to the tokenizer, the <span> tag and its contents are removed from the list of words.

-Currently the only implemented chunker is HTMLChunker.
+Currently the only implemented chunker is :py:class:`~enchant.tokenize.HTMLChunker`.
 A chunker for LaTeX documents is in the works.

 Filters